About Mosquito Repellent Lotions

 When should I use a mosquito repellent lotion?

 Mosquito repellent lotions are a thoughtful invention.
 They eliminate the need to constantly use sprays.
-This allows you to keep yourself and your family free from worrying about the illnesses that come with chemicals.

 How safe are mosquito repellent lotions?